thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 15 June 2023
+### Daily Rundown on Friday, 16 June 2023

-- The average temperature today is 21.97˚C;
+- The average temperature today is 22.2˚C;
-- With highs of 22.83˚C and lows of 14.44˚C.
+- With highs of 23.44˚C and lows of 14.28˚C.
-- You can expect broken clouds for the day.
+- You can expect few clouds for the day.

 <!-- weather_marker ends -->